Rensvandeschoot/Tutorials/Blavaan/Blavaan-Jags-Regression.md

 This tutorial provides the reader with a basic tutorial how to perform a **Bayesian regression** in [Blavaan](https://faculty.missouri.edu/~merklee/blavaan/).
 Throughout this tutorial, the reader will be guided through importing data files, exploring summary statistics and regression analyses.
 Here, we will exclusively focus on [Bayesian](https://www.rensvandeschoot.com/a-gentle-introduction-to-bayesian-analysis-applications-to-developmental-research/) statistics.

 In this tutorial, we start by using the default prior settings of the software.
 In a second step, we will apply user-specified priors, and if you really want to use Bayes for your own data, we recommend to follow the [WAMBS-checklist](https://www.rensvandeschoot.com/wambs-checklist/), also available in other software.

+We are continuously improving the tutorials so let me know if you discover mistakes, or if you have additional resources I can refer to.
+The source code is available via [Github](https://github.com/Rensvandeschoot/Tutorials).
+If you want to be the first to be informed about updates, follow me on [Twitter](https://twitter.com/RensvdSchoot).

 ## Preparation

 This tutorial expects:

 - Any installed version of [JAGS](https://sourceforge.net/projects/mcmc-jags/files/latest/download?source=files)
 - Installation of R packages `rjags`, `lavaan` and `blavaan`.
-This tutorial was made using Blavaan version 0.3.6 and Lavaan version 0.6.4 in R version 3.6.1
+This tutorial was made using Blavaan version 0.3.7 and Lavaan version 0.6.5 in R version 3.6.1
 - Basic knowledge of hypothesis testing
 - Basic knowledge of correlation and regression
 - Basic knowledge of [Bayesian](https://www.rensvandeschoot.com/a-gentle-introduction-to-bayesian-analysis-applications-to-developmental-research/) inference